-Men have traditionally dominated the workforce in our industry, and this is reflected in our UK organisation where 71% of our employees are male and 29% are female.
+Men have traditionally dominated the workforce in our industry, and this is reflected in our UK organisation where 73% of our employees are male and 27% are female.
 The make-up of our business - with more men at senior levels - means our average male salary is higher than our average female salary.
 Sales and service roles, which make up a substantial proportion of our workforce, are predominately held by men.
-In April 2021, all sales directors and the majority of sales managers were male, and these positions often attract a higher level of variable earnings, such as commission which therefore impacts the hourly rate that we use to calculate the mean and median pay gap.
-In Canon UK, this was the case for our 2021 mean pay gap result which we understand has widened slightly compared to 2020.
-Despite this, our median pay gap result reflects our efforts and the progress that we are continuing to make in retaining and attracting women into higher paid positions.
-We are also pleased to see the mean and median bonus gap has decreased compared to 2020.